Pope Benedict XV: Poland

 Before all other heads of state, Pope Benedict XV in October 1918 congratulated the Polish people on their independence.
-In a public letter to Archbishop Kakowski of Warsaw, he remembered their loyalty and the many efforts of the Holy See to assist them.
+In a public letter to Archbishop Aleksander Kakowski of Warsaw, he remembered their loyalty and the many efforts of the Holy See to assist them.
 He expressed his hopes that Poland would again take its place in the family of nations and continue its history as an educated Christian nation.
 In March 1919, he nominated 10 new bishops and, soon after, Achille Ratti, who was already in Warsaw as his representative, as papal nuncio.
 He repeatedly cautioned Polish authorities against persecuting Lithuanian and Ruthenian clergy.
-During the Bolshevik advance against Warsaw, he asked for worldwide public prayers for Poland.
+During the Bolshevik advance against Warsaw during the Polish–Soviet War, he asked for worldwide public prayers for Poland.
 Nuncio Ratti was the only foreign diplomat to stay in the Polish capital.
 On 11 June 1921, he wrote to the Polish episcopate, warning against political misuses of spiritual power, urging again for peaceful coexistence with neighbouring peoples, stating that "love of country has its limits in justice and obligations".
 He sent nuncio Ratti to Silesia to act against potential political agitations of the Catholic clergy.

 Ratti, a scholar, intended to work for Poland and build bridges to the Soviet Union, hoping even to shed his blood for Russia.
 Pope Benedict XV needed him as a diplomat and not as a martyr and forbade any trip into the USSR even though he was the official papal delegate to Russia.
 However, he continued his contacts with Russia.
 This did not generate much sympathy for him within Poland at the time.
 He was asked to go.
 While he tried honestly to show himself as a friend of Poland, Warsaw forced his departure after his neutrality in Silesian voting was questioned by Germans and Poles.
 Nationalistic Germans objected to a Polish nuncio supervising elections, and Poles were upset because he curtailed agitating clergy.
 On 20 November, when German Cardinal Adolf Bertram announced a papal ban on all political activities of clergymen, calls for Ratti's expulsion climaxed in Warsaw.
-Two years later, Achille Ratti became Pope Pius XI, shaping Vatican policies towards Poland with Pietro Gasparri and Eugenio Pacelli for the following 36 years (1922–1958).

-Israel

-As part of the preliminary diplomatic negotiations leading to the Balfour Declaration, Pope Benedict gave his support to a Jewish homeland in Palestine to Zionist diplomat Nahum Sokolow on 4 May 1917, describing the return of the Jews to Palestine as "providential; God has willed it."